 ALL TERRAIN VEHICLES AND MOTORCYCLES

-- Please note that ATV’s (all terrain vehicles) and motorcycles will not be allowed on the showground due to Health & Safety Regulations.
+- Please note that ATV’s (all terrain vehicles), electric scooters and motorcycles will not be allowed on the Showground due to Health & Safety Regulations.

 - No hawkers are allowed onto the showground including the car and horse box parks.
 No goods, newspapers etc may be sold or advertised anywhere on the showground except within the authorised trade stands.